caiguanhao/pinyin_index/README.md

 Measured in ops/sec on a Mac Mini 2012 with 2.3GHz i7 CPU and 16GB RAM.

 ![benchmark](https://raw.github.com/caiguanhao/pinyin_index/master/test/benchmark.png)

+For the best performance, you may fork and simplify this repo to best suit your project.

 LICENSE: MIT
 Developer: caiguanhao &lt;caiguanhao@gmail.com&gt;